The Story of Volio

 Whether in Colorado, Europe, or in between, Charles is always surrounded by the people and places who inspired it all.

 If Volio were a rock band, Blake would be the badass, über-cool, poker-faced bassist keeping everyone grooving steady.
-As Director of Marketing and Operations, Blake’s job is highly strategic.
+As Director of Marketing, Blake’s job is highly strategic.
 She steers Volio straight and true through all manner of growth, branding, and operational challenges, which, of course, she does with great tact and grace.
-Blake was Volio Imports’ first full-time hire in September 2017 and has both directly fueled and witnessed the remarkable growth the company has experienced in less than a year.
+Blake was Volio Imports’ first full-time hire in September 2017 and has both directly fueled and witnessed the remarkable growth the company has experienced over the last two years.
 She’ll be the one taking litigious notes on every call, following up with impressive detail, and always available to problem solve.
 She’s a “boulder” in a “rock” band (ba-dum-tsshh).

 Sales and Marketing Coordinator